OpenEvalProject/evals/manuscripts/elife-71348/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/016gb1631 Synthetic and Systems Biology Unit, Biological Research Center Szeged Hungary
+1. Synthetic and Systems Biology Unit, Biological Research Center Szeged Hungary ([ROR:016gb1631](https://ror.org/016gb1631))
-2. https://ror.org/00b30xv10 Department of Biology, University of Pennsylvania Philadelphia United States
+2. Department of Biology, University of Pennsylvania Philadelphia United States ([ROR:00b30xv10](https://ror.org/00b30xv10))
-3. https://ror.org/00rs6vg23 College of Food, Agricultural, and Environmental Sciences, Department of Plant Pathology, Ohio State University Columbus United States
+3. College of Food, Agricultural, and Environmental Sciences, Department of Plant Pathology, Ohio State University Columbus United States ([ROR:00rs6vg23](https://ror.org/00rs6vg23))
-4. https://ror.org/01394d192 Institute of Horticultural Science, Department of Vegetable and Mushroom Growing, Hungarian University of Agriculture and Life Sciences Budapest Hungary
+4. Institute of Horticultural Science, Department of Vegetable and Mushroom Growing, Hungarian University of Agriculture and Life Sciences Budapest Hungary ([ROR:01394d192](https://ror.org/01394d192))
-5. https://ror.org/01jsq2704 Department of Plant Anatomy, Institute of Biology, Eötvös Loránd University Budapest Hungary
+5. Department of Plant Anatomy, Institute of Biology, Eötvös Loránd University Budapest Hungary ([ROR:01jsq2704](https://ror.org/01jsq2704))

 † Corresponding author

 ## Abstract

 Multicellularity has been one of the most important innovations in the history of life.
 The role of gene regulatory changes in driving transitions to multicellularity is being increasingly recognized; however, factors influencing gene expression patterns are poorly known in many clades.
-Here, we compared the developmental transcriptomes of complex multicellular fruiting bodies of eight Agaricomycetes and Cryptococcus neoformans , a closely related human pathogen with a simple morphology.
+Here, we compared the developmental transcriptomes of complex multicellular fruiting bodies of eight Agaricomycetes and Cryptococcus neoformans, a closely related human pathogen with a simple morphology.
 In-depth analysis in Pleurotus ostreatus revealed that allele-specific expression, natural antisense transcripts, and developmental gene expression, but not RNA editing or a ‘developmental hourglass,’ act in concert to shape its transcriptome during fruiting body development.
 We found that transcriptional patterns of genes strongly depend on their evolutionary ages.
 Young genes showed more developmental and allele-specific expression variation, possibly because of weaker evolutionary constraint, suggestive of nonadaptive expression variance in fruiting bodies.
 These results prompted us to define a set of conserved genes specifically regulated only during complex morphogenesis by excluding young genes and accounting for deeply conserved ones shared with species showing simple sexual development.
 Analysis of the resulting gene set revealed evolutionary and functional associations with complex multicellularity, which allowed us to speculate they are involved in complex multicellular morphogenesis of mushroom fruiting bodies.

 ## Introduction